asus-linux-drivers/asus-bios-updates-notifier/README.md

 ![preview](preview.png)

-Included script checks whether is current version of ASUS laptop's BIOS up-to-date every time when the laptop starts via provided systemctl service.
-Service is designed to wait for connection, then execute check script and be stopped so consumes nothing.
+Included script checks every time when laptop starts whether is BIOS version of current ASUS laptop and each ASUS product defined manually in associated config up-to-date.
+Is used systemctl service.

 If you find this project useful, do not forget to give it a [![GitHub stars](https://img.shields.io/github/stars/asus-linux-drivers/asus-bios-updates-notifier.svg?style=social&label=Star&maxAge=2592000)](https://github.com/asus-linux-drivers/asus-bios-updates-notifier/stargazers) People already did!